 Please donate to help us continue our support to Puerto Rican families and individuals in Dedham temporary housing who have been displaced due to Hurricane Maria.
 For more information, contact email@example.com.

 Dedham Junior Women’s Club (DJWC) has a long term, neighbor-to-neighbor, volunteer mindset.
 When Hurricane Maria reached Puerto Rico, on September 20, 2017, it had sustained winds of 155 mile per hour.
 When it made landfall, it killed at least 55 people.
 The island’s infrastructure was completely destroyed.
-In the months to follow, the death toll rose to 1,426.
+In the months to follow, the death toll rose to 2,975 as of the latest count.
 Thousands of Puerto Rican residents became homeless.

 Following the volunteer spirit that defines the club, DJWC quickly sent $500 to Puerto Rico through the American Red Cross, as it had done when Hurricane Irma hit the Florida Keys and Hurricane Harvey devastated Houston, TX.
 Little did anyone imagine that the neighbor-to-neighbor mindset would, within a short period of time, be called upon for Puerto Rican evacuees right here in Dedham, MA.